10:00 Tue 29.11.2022

 Time-gating techniques often use pulsed lasers which produce pulse-like responses (see the figure below) which are then selectively sampled.
 Fast detectors can be used to collect information during moments of time where most of the Raman scattering is located while excluding most of the fluorescence interference.
-This exclusion is most effectively realized when fluorescence has a long delay compared with Raman scattering i.e. when there is a minimal amount of temporal overlap with Raman scattering and fluorescence emission.
-Read more about SPAD based Timegated® fluorescence suppression techniques here [link]
+This exclusion is most effectively realized when fluorescence has a long delay compared with Raman scattering i.e. when there is a minimal amount of temporal overlap between Raman scattering and fluorescence emission.
+Read more about SPAD-based Timegated® fluorescence suppression techniques: Timegated® Raman Technology.

-Time-gated fluorescence suppression is based on temporal exclusion of fluorescence.
+Time-gated fluorescence suppression is based on the temporal exclusion of fluorescence.

 SERDS makes use of at least two slightly different excitation wavelengths.
 As fluorescence is less sensitive to shifts in excitation wavelength, the fluorescence is mostly cancelled out in the difference spectrum resulting from these excitation wavelengths.
 Several mathematical methods can then be used to construct conventional Raman spectra from the raw difference spectra.
 Most often the resulting Raman spectra have improved spectral quality and less fluorescence interference.
 (7) (12) (2)